top of page

 Now you may or may not agree with everything you see, but that's another reason to go.
 Have those conversations and use these emblems as a springboard to deeper understanding and discussion.
 While we were there with our families we wanted to impress upon them how some of the foundations of this Nation were intended.
 They wanted to impress upon us the mysteries of a city built by Free Masons and hidden passageways.
 LOL it was a fun adventure, and always continues to be!

 Yes - you do want to experience each monument in its grandeur and it's best not to hurry through.
 Some of our favorite times here were spent just wandering around looking at the geometric patterns and laughing about the conspiracy theories of the area.
 It's fun to just sit in the grass and have a picnic.
 We saw groups of people doing scavenger hunts and geo fetching.
 At one time Poke-man - go was the hype and there were all kinds of great battles to be had!
-But what ever your time frame, walk the Mall!
+But whatever your time frame, walk the Mall!
 Go by the White House, you may be able to see a good protest.
 My kids were looking for secret passageways and convinced that everyone was an undercover spy!
+(There is also a Spy Museum for those wanting the 007 experience!)

 Navigate with the National Mall App Use the National Mall App on your smartphone to navigate your way around the National Mall.
 Key features include: